PyroJoke/AngularJSAuthentication/README.md

 - To install node modules run "npm install" in "AngularJSAuthentication.Web.Tests" folder.
 Surely you should have node installed.

--To install bower modules run "bower install" in  "AngularJSAuthentication.Web.Tests" and "AngularJSAuthentication.Web".
+- To install bower modules run "bower install" in  "AngularJSAuthentication.Web.Tests" and "AngularJSAuthentication.Web".

--Also, make sure that karma cli is installed globaly.
+- Also, make sure that karma cli is installed globaly.
 It can be done with this command "npm install -g karma-cli".